Apply for Summer 2021 by February 15, 2021.

 Degrees on Coursera are powered by technology that empowers you to learn on your schedule and on the device of your choice.
 Courses are made up of modules that can be completed during commutes or other short periods of spare time.
 They include supplementary readings, video lectures, assignments, and discussion forums that help you spark connections with your peers.

-Students also attend live classrooms sessions with professors, work together on group projects using Zoom and Slack, and get access to instructors during live office hours.
+Students also attend live classroom sessions with professors, work together on group projects using Zoom and Slack, and get access to instructors during live office hours.

 “What made the MCS-DS program attractive to me is that I have already been working full-time in the Bay Area, and it helped fit with my work schedule.
 I've been able to use some of the skills that I've learned through the program actively in my work, especially in the aspects of data cleaning.
 It's helped make my work more productive.